 Every $1 deposited in your Bask Savings Account earns 1 AAdvantage® mile per year.
 Deposit $50,000 on Jan.
 1, maintain that balance through Dec.
 31 without any additional deposits or withdrawals, and you can earn 50,000 AAdvantage® miles through your December statement cycle.

 Maintain that $50,000 balance for another full year, and you can earn a total of 100,000 AAdvantage® miles over two years.

 Take Surveys, Earn Rewards

 Your opinion is valuable.
 Marketing firms and the big-name brands that hire them are willing to pay good money for it — or in some cases, good travel rewards for it.
-All you need is time to participate in market research to earn frequent flyer miles or hotel points.
+All you need is time to participate in market research to earn airline miles or hotel points.

 One of the most popular opinions-for-rewards outfits is e-Rewards.
-Just a few of its participating travel brands include:
+Just a few of its participating travel brands (mostly hotel chains and airlines) include:

 - Accor Hotels

 - American Airlines